TheStig294/100-more-randomats-pack-1/README.md

 _ttt_randomat_whatitslike_ - Default: 1 - Whether this randomat is enabled\
 _randomat_whatitslike_disguise_ - Default: 0 - Hide each player’s name\
 _randomat_whatitslike_given_items_count_ - Default: 2 - How many most bought items to give out

+## Who has the best spray?

+Everyone is continually forced to use their spray, if looking at a valid surface.\
+If sprays don't work on a map, this event does nothing.\
+\
+_ttt_randomat_spraying_ - Default: 1 - Whether this randomat is enabled

 ## Who's Who?